balazsdukai/batch3dfier/README.rst

 Install and run
 ===============

--   Download and install the latest release:
+-   Download and install the latest release from GitHub:

     ``$ pip3 install git+https://github.com/balazsdukai/batch3dfier``

+- Alternatively, install from the wheel in ``/dist``.

 -   Run *batch3dfier* from the command line: